 10) Mindset Matters – Lastly, but certainly not least, I’ve remembered to change my mindset and stop thinking of myself as “so stressed”, because, as I know all too well, that only exacerbates the issue.
 Instead, I’m choosing my thoughts very wisely and focusing on the contribution I’m making to the business I’m currently serving.
 I’m also committing to regular meditation, because I know the difference it makes to my perception and overall wellbeing.

 So, there are my "reminders-to-self" and my promise to walk my talk.
 It’s ironic that sometimes we need to falter to remember what’s really important.
-I’ll be taking on my next round of coaching clients on in late May, so If you’re feeling overwhelmed and would like to talk about how you can make some changes, feel free to reach out and book a free 30 minute discovery session.
+If you’re feeling overwhelmed and would like to talk about how you can make some changes, feel free to reach out and book a free 30 minute discovery session.
 I'd love to help!

 Today's tip is all about your daily bread.
 Yeasty bread can wreak havoc with a sensitive digestive tract.
 If you don't want to give up your bread altogether, try sourdough or a even a grain-free alternative such as the Almond / Walnut & Chia bread recipe below.

 1 cup of almonds (preferably activated) – if you don’t like almonds, use walnuts instead